Table Mountain

 Going through the boulder-strewn flats

-We saw several antelope squirrels perched on the tops of boulders
+We saw several antelope squirrels perched atop boulders